leanprover-community/lean4game/docs/en/server-deployment/DOCUMENTATION.md

 ### Starting the server

-When using the [manual installation](running_locally.md#manual-installation) you can run the server using
+When using [manual installation](../getting-started/running_locally.md#manual-installation), you can run the server with

 ```
 npm start